mpaya/epigenomics_scripts/README.md

 bash 02_skewer.sh
 ```

 Following steps find files in directories created along the analysis.
-They are meant to run in numeric order.
 The last step, `13_multiqc.sh`, gathers results and generate reports and files ready for publication.